Kemekaze/DAT255-APP/README.md

 (in order for bus specificoperations to work you need to add some buses )
 ### Client side
 Run the app Busster in Klient folder
+#### optional
+Open the webgui at http://localhost:3000 in a webbrowser to edit and see posts, buses etc

 ## Massor med UIS